Jose96xd/DF_Tools/README.md

 - In development:
     - [Weapon Calculator](https://jose96xd.github.io/DF_Tools/): To calculate weapon related stuff like momentum, penetration and similar against N layers of armor.
         TODO:
-        - Add more races.
+        - Add more races and materials.
+        - Investigate traps behavior more.
+        - Add defender stats to the math (currently no depth or reduction of the contact area is applied so this assumes a big target).
     - Layer Permit Checker: To calculate the cloth and armor a creature can wear and helm with modded clothes.

 I will be adding more as I finish the ones in development.
 Also, as I learn more js and CSS I will try to make them prettier and more efficient.
 For now, all the js is native with no external code, so I think it should (at least) be smallish.